Mexico Travel Guide | Visit and Explore Mexico

 Each city has a Catrina, represented as a dancing female undead NPC dressed in a mariachi outfit.
 If the player dances with her, his or her player character will also take the appearance of an undead character with a similar outfit.

 In the Pathfinder Roleplaying Game, creatures called Catrinas painlessly welcome into the afterlife those who cannot accept death.
-They are similar in appearance to La Catrina, wearing a festive dress and carrying a bouquet of flowers.
+They are similar in appearance to La Catrina, wearing a festive dress and carrying a bouquet.

 Use these tags to read more related posts and reviews: